vmware-archive/clarity/apps/website/foundation/internationalization/README.md

 ## Updating

-If you used the original implementation of `ClrCommonStrings` found in versions prior to v1.2.1 and v2.1.1, you need to follow these steps to update to the new API that is used from to v1.2.1 on in Clarity.
+If you used the original implementation of `ClrCommonStrings` found in versions prior to v1.2.1 and v2.1.1, you need to follow these steps to update to the new API that is used from v1.2.1 on in Clarity.

-First, Remove the provider from your `AppModule`.
-It should have looked something like the following.
+First, remove the provider from your `AppModule`.
+It should look something like the following.

 <doc-demo src="/demos/i18n/update-step-1.ts"></doc-demo>